HexisData/hqTestLite/README.md

 * Tests are expressed as short PowerShell scripts, which live in your version control repository and travel with your code.
 * Tests can be shared and executed across an entire development team and in multiple environments.
 * Test results are output as simple text files.
-Once a test result is *certified*, any diff against the certified result indicates a test failure.
+Once a test result is *certified*, any difference against the certified result indicates a test failure.
-* Test failure optionally invokes a text comparison engine (WinMerge, by default) to visualize the diff as a VERY useful troubleshooting aid.
+* Test failure optionally invokes a text comparison engine ([WinMerge](http://winmerge.org/), by default) to visualize the diff as a *very* useful troubleshooting aid.
 * Tests can be invoked from other scripts and test results can be piped to other processes to support automated regression testing and continuous delivery.

 ## Getting Started